samber/lo/README.md

 ### Last

-Returns the last element of a collection or panics if empty.
+Returns the last element of a collection or error if empty.

 ```go
 last, err := lo.Last[int]([]int{1, 2, 3})